 Stockholder Proposal on CEO Pay Ratio

-Resolved: stockholders recommend that Gilead Sciences, Inc. (the Company) reduce the CEO Pay Ratio by 5-10% each year until it reaches 20 to 1.
+Resolved: stockholders recommend that Juniper Networks, Inc. (the Company) reduce the CEO Pay Ratio by 5% each year until it reaches 50:1.

 Section 953(b) of the Dodd-Frank Act directed the SEC to amend Item 402 of Regulation S-K to require each company to disclose the annual total compensation of the CEO, the median of the annual total compensation of all employees (except the CEO), and the ratio of these two amounts (CEO pay ratio).
-In 2018, the Company’s CEO pay ratio was 158 to 1 (2019 Notice of Annual Meeting of Stockholders and Proxy Statement p.
-75), from 94 to 1 in 2017 (Notice of Annual Meeting of Stockholders and Proxy Statement 2018 p.
-73).
-Compared with big European and Japanese companies where the CEO pay ratios are less than 20 to 1, America’s CEOs are overpaid too much.
+In 2018, the Company’s CEO pay ratio was 76:1 (Notice of 2019 Annual Meeting of Stockholders p.
+61).
+Compared with big European and Japanese companies (the CEO pay ratios are less than 20:1), America’s CEOs are overpaid too much.